If you are planning a trip abroad and participating in Paramotoring, you will need a Travel Insurance policy before you leave your home.

 - Paramotoring Equipment

-If you want to go Paramotoring during your holiday, consider visiting France, which is a country with arguably the most and the best locations for this particular sport.
-Additional destinations around the world that are excellent for Paramotoring include:
+If you want to go Paramotoring during your holiday, consider visiting France, a country with arguably the most and the best locations for this sport and has excellent weather conditions for this activity.
+Additional destinations around the world include: